 In 2017 Borton Fruit merged our Sales & Marketing desk with Chelan Fresh, creating a dynamic sales organization with strong volume, exceptional product mix and industry leading commitment to service our customers at the highest level.

-Construction on the BORTON PACKING CENTER begins.
-This new warehouse facility is a next generation Packing and Shipping Complex with the latest technology in sorting and automation.
-Borton Fruit will consolidate all of our production and shipping operations to this single facility, achieving an efficient and industry leading single packing and shipping point model.
+A next generation Packing and Shipping Complex with the latest technology in sorting and automation.
+With the construction of this world class facility, Borton Fruit consolidated all of our production and shipping operations to this single facility, achieving an efficient and industry leading single packing and shipping point model.

 The Borton family continues to grow and broaden our horizons to be a leader in a competitive fruit industry.
-As the marketplace evolves, so do our strategies and techniques to keep up with an ever-changing business environment.
-Borton & Sons, Inc. continues to replant older orchards, acquire new land for new plantings, practice innovative farming methods, make advances in technology, and expand storage capabilities.
-We at Borton Fruit take pride in the ability to adapt and overcome the challenges that face the agriculture industry.
+As the marketplace evolves, so do our strategies to lead within an ever-changing business environment.
+Borton & Sons, Inc. continues to reinvest in every aspect of our business.
+We take pride in the ability to adapt and overcome the challenges that face the agriculture industry.
 Our dedication to excellence will allow Borton & Sons, Inc. to remain a dominant player in the industry for generations to come.